 In third grade, students continue to develop comprehension and critical thinking skills through reading novels and completing visual tools in their specs logs.
 Reading comprehension skills taught include; understanding fiction and nonfiction reading selections, identifying main events, sequencing events, recalling details, making predictions and understanding cause and effect relationships.
 Third grade math curriculum focuses on review of addition and subtraction, time, weights and measures, fractions and geometry.
 A major area of concentration in third grade is multiplication.
-All facts, 1 through 10, are learned and single digit multiplication is taught.
+All facts, 1 through 12, are learned and single digit multiplication is taught.
 In Language Arts, third graders continue to learn and practice the steps of the writing process as well as proper grammar usage, spelling and the mechanics of writing.
 History visits the Constitutional Convention, the Civil War and westward expansion.
-Science investigates plants, soil, habitats, natural resources, forces and electricity, and our circulatory and respiratory systems.
-Three field trips are taken.
-In the fall, Charlie Elliott Wildlife Center is visited where we observe and expand our knowledge of natural resources and plants.
-In the winter, a trip is taken to hear the Atlanta Symphony.
-In the spring, third grade visits the William Harris Homestead where we review and observe 19th century living.
+Science investigates plants, soil, habitats, natural resources, forces and electricity, and our eyes and skin.
+Three field trips are taken during the year to the Atlanta Symphony, the Fox Theater, and the Southern Museum of Locomotive and Civil War History in Kennesaw.
 One of the most important aspects of being a third grader is becoming responsible for their own work and the choices they make.

 In addition to academics, your third grader will also participate in:

 Bible classes are held twice weekly.
 During this time, students are taught to be a servant in the home, school, in church and in their neighborhood by following the example of Jesus.

 Students participate in chapel each Friday.
 During this time they have the opportunity to further strengthen their relationship with Jesus Christ through praise and worship time, Bible lessons presented in a fun, uplifting manner.